tronprotocol/tronwallet-adapter/packages/adapters/adapters/README.md

     ```typescript
     interface TokenPocketConfig {
         /**
-         * Set if open Wallet's website url when wallet is not installed.
+         * Set if open Wallet's website when wallet is not installed.
          * Default is true.
          */
         openUrlWhenWalletNotFound?: boolean;
         /**
          * Timeout in millisecond for checking if TokenPocket wallet is supported.
-         * Default is 3 * 1000ms
+         * Default is 2 * 1000ms
          */
         checkTimeout?: number;
         /**